DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-14-helping-users-decide-if-candidates-meet-the-itt-criteria.md

 ## What we changed

-As part of the work we did to [revisit the reasons for rejection](/manage-teacher-training-applications/revisiting-reasons-for-rejection/), when a training provider decides to reject a candidate we added specific questions about if the candidate met the ITT criteria or not.
+As part of the work we did to [revisit the reasons for rejection](/manage-teacher-training-applications/revisiting-reasons-for-rejection/), we added specific questions about if the candidate met the ITT criteria or not when a training provider decides to reject a candidate.

 ### Degree criteria question